Bad (BCL2-associated agonist of cell death) - Rat Genome Database

 glucose homeostasis (IEA,ISO,ISS)

-intrinsic apoptotic signaling pathway (IBA,IEA,ISO,ISS)
+intrinsic apoptotic signaling pathway (IBA,ISO,ISS)

 intrinsic apoptotic signaling pathway in response to DNA damage (IEA,ISO)